audc-dev/audc-dev/README.md

 - 👋 Hi, I’m @audc-dev
-- 👀 I’m interested in python, stacks blockchain mining & sql
+- 👀 I’m interested in python & sql
-- 🌱 I’m currently learning stacks mining & python for data engineering
+- 🌱 I’m currently learning python for data engineering
 - 💞️ I’m looking to collaborate on any introductory work with api and databases
 - 📫 How to reach me is via email or private message